italia/api-oas-checker-rules/docs/verification_guide.md

 ## Verification Methods

 ## Premise
-To ensure an OpenAPI interface is compliant with the requirements of the _Model for Technical Interoperability for the PA_, the verification must return zero errors after checking with the rules [spectral-modi.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral-modi.yml), also known as **Italian Guidelines**.
+To ensure an OpenAPI interface is compliant with the requirements of the _Model for Technical Interoperability for the PA_, the verification must return zero errors after checking with the rules [spectral.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral.yml), also known as **Italian Guidelines Full**.

 ## Index of Verification Methods